-Depending on the achievement of units of competency, the possible qualification outcome is Certificate II Agriculture AHC20116 or a Statement of Attainment towards Certificate II Agriculture AHC20116.
+Depending on the achievement of units of competency, the possible qualification outcome is a Certificate II in Agriculture AHC20116 or a Statement of Attainment towards a Certificate II in AHC20116.

-Schools may schedule exam items in preparation for the HSC exam.
+Schools may schedule exam items in preparation for the HSC.
 These do not form part of the RTO assessment requirements.